 Facts About the Hoover Dam that You Didn’t Know

-If you’ve ever been kayaking or dream of kayaking near the Hoover Dam, you know what an awe-inspiring structure this engineering marvel is.
+If you’ve ever been kayaking or dreamed of kayaking near the Hoover Dam, you know what an awe-inspiring structure this engineering marvel is.
 Full of mystery and intrigue, the dam attracts approximately a million visitors every year.
-Aside from being the world’s largest source of hydroelectric power, consider these Hoover Dam facts that you may not know.
+Aside from being the world’s largest source of hydroelectric power, consider these Hoover Dam facts you may not know.

 Construction of the dam started in 1931 and lasted for five years.